workadaptive/content/_articles/not-a-real-developer.md

 layout: article
 title: "Not a Real Developer (And Why That's Been My Advantage)"
 date: 2025-11-02
-description: "15 years of creating value through scrappy hacking instead of formal development.
-Why November 2025 is the moment when being 'not a real developer' became a competitive advantage."
+description: "15 years of creating value through scrappy hacking.
+Why November 2025 is when being 'not a real developer' became a competitive advantage."
 excerpt: "I've been 'not a real developer' for 15 years.
-Built systems generating millions in value.
-Automated thousands of hours of manual work.
+Built systems generating millions.
+Automated thousands of hours.
 All while feeling like I wasn't doing it 'right.'
-November 2025 is when I realized: scrappy hacking isn't a workaround—it's a legitimate strategy."
+November 2025 is when I realized: scrappy hacking isn't a workaround—it's a strategy."
 ---

-I have a long history of being "not a real developer."
+I've been "not a real developer" for 15 years.

-And I've created a ton of value - often more value - in digital systems through scrappy hacking.
+And I've created tons of value through scrappy hacking.

 This used to bother me.
-I'd look at computer science grads with their algorithmic knowledge and design patterns.
-Real developers who could architect enterprise systems and debate the merits of microservices vs. monoliths.
+I'd look at CS grads with their design patterns and architectural knowledge.
+Real developers who could debate microservices vs. monoliths.

 I couldn't do that.
-Still can't, really.
+Still can't.

-But over 15+ years, I've built systems that generated millions in value.
-Automated processes that saved thousands of hours.
-Created dashboards and pipelines and integrations that became mission-critical to businesses.
+But I've built systems that generated millions.
+Automated processes saving thousands of hours.
+Created dashboards and integrations that became mission-critical.

 Not through "real development."
 Through scrappy hacking.

-And now, in November 2025, with Claude Sonnet 4.5 and GPT-5, scrappy hacking just became a legitimate competitive strategy.
+November 2025, with Claude 4.5 and GPT-5, scrappy hacking became a competitive strategy.

-Let me explain why.
+Here's why.

 ---

-## 1. Sometimes the "Real Developer" Way Is Just Too Heavy
+## 1. The "Real Developer" Way Is Too Heavy

-Here's what happens with formal development:

-You have an idea.
-A process that could be automated.
-A new capability that might unlock revenue.

-The "right" way to do this:
+Formal development:
-- Write a business case
+- Write business case
 - Get budget approval
-- Hire developers or contract a firm
+- Hire developers
-- Gather formal requirements
+- Gather requirements
-- Design the architecture
+- Design architecture
 - Build in sprints
 - Test extensively
 - Deploy with change management

-Timeline: 9-18 months
+**Timeline:** 9-18 months
-Cost: $150K-$500K
+**Cost:** $150K-$500K
-Risk: By the time it launches, the need has changed
+**Risk:** By launch, the need's changed

-And if it's a new product or process?
-You don't even have good data for the business case.
-You're guessing.
-Competing against proven incumbent systems for budget.
-Fighting for resources.
+And if it's experimental?
+You don't even have data for the business case.
+You're competing for budget against proven systems.

 So what happens?
 Nothing.
-The idea dies in planning.
+The idea dies.

-But startups don't work this way.
-Lean methodology doesn't work this way.
+Startups don't work this way.
 They experiment.
-They hack.
-They build scrappy MVPs.
-They launch fast, learn, iterate.
+Hack.
+Build scrappy MVPs.
+Launch fast, learn, iterate.

-You know what that is?
-Scrappy hacking.

 I've built things in Power BI that "weren't designed for that."
-Mashed up data sources that shouldn't technically work together.
-Created Excel-based workflows that processed millions in transactions.
+Mashed up data sources that shouldn't work together.
+Created Excel workflows processing millions in transactions.

-Was it elegant?
-No. Would a real developer cringe?
+Elegant?
+No. Would developers cringe?
 Probably.

 Did it work?
-Did it create value?
-Did it let the business experiment and learn?
+Create value?
+Let the business experiment?

 Yes.
 Yes.
-And yes.
+Yes.

 That's been my career.
-Building scrappy solutions that let businesses move at experiment-speed rather than enterprise-IT-speed.
+Scrappy solutions that move at experiment-speed, not enterprise-IT-speed.

 ---

-## 2. Architectural Bloat Is Real (We Just Don't Have A Name For It Yet)
+## 2. Architectural Bloat Is Real

-Real developers architect for the future.
+Real developers architect for the future:

-"Let's build this to scale to 10x usage."
+- "Build this to scale to 100x"
-"Let's make this modular so we can swap out components later."
+- "Make it modular for swapping components"
-"Let's abstract this so it can handle any future requirement."
+- "Abstract it for any future requirement"

-It's not wrong.
-It's professional.
-It's what you're supposed to do.
+Professional.
+What you're supposed to do.

-But here's what I know from 15 years of building scrappy systems:
+But here's what I know from 15 years:

-**80% of what we build will be obsolete or rebuilt in less than 3 years.**
+**80% of what we build is obsolete in 3 years.**

 Not because it's bad.
-Because business processes change that fast.
-Or the scale changes.
-Or the technology landscape shifts.
-Or the business priority pivots.
+Because business processes change.
+Scale changes.
+Technology shifts.
+Priorities pivot.

-I've watched companies spend 18 months architecting perfect systems that were obsolete before they launched because the market shifted.
+I've watched companies spend 18 months architecting perfect systems that were obsolete at launch.

-Meanwhile, I've built hacky solutions in 3 weeks that ran for years.
-Some for decades.
+I've built good-enough solutions in 3 weeks that ran for years.

-The ones that lasted weren't architecturally perfect.
+The ones that lasted weren't perfect.
 They lasted because:
-- They solved a real problem
+- Solved a real problem
-- They were simple enough to maintain
+- Simple enough to maintain
-- They adapted as the business changed
+- Adapted as business changed
-- They created enough value that people protected them
+- Created enough value people protected them

-I'm not saying architecture doesn't matter.
-For true enterprise systems serving thousands of users with high uptime requirements, you need real developers doing real architecture.
+For true enterprise systems serving thousands with high uptime?
+You need real architecture.

-But for most mid-market business automation?
-For new processes?
-For experimental capabilities?
+But for mid-market automation?
+New processes?
+Experiments?

-Scrappy beats perfect.
-Every time.
+**Scrappy beats perfect.**

-Because scrappy ships in weeks and adapts as it learns.
+Scrappy ships in weeks and adapts.
 Perfect ships in quarters and ossifies.

-We don't have a term for "architectural bloat."
-But I've seen it.
-Building for every possible future requirement.
-Making it modular and abstract and flexible.

-Until it's so complex that nobody understands it.
+I've seen architectural bloat: building for every possible future requirement until it's so complex nobody understands it.
 So generalized that simple changes take weeks.
-So "perfect" that adapting to actual business needs requires architectural debates.

 My hacky solutions?
-They're concrete.
-They do one thing.
-They're understandable.
-They change fast.
+Concrete.
+Do one thing.
+Understandable.
+Change fast.

-That's not a bug.
-That's a feature.
+That's a feature, not a bug.

 ---